stitchdata/docs/_integration-schemas/shopify/transactions.md

       - `capture` - A transfer of money that was reserved during the authorization of a shop.
       - `sale` - The authorization and capture of a payment.
       - `void` - The cancellation of a pending authorization or capture.
-      - `refund` - The parial or full return of captured money to the customer.
+      - `refund` - The partial or full return of captured money to the customer.

   - name: "location_id"
     type: "integer"